Powder Betty ~ Women's Backcountry Ski Camp

 - Developing ski proficiency in challenging conditions

-Day 2: Meet at 7:30 am for breakfast and review the weather and avalanche conditions.
+Day 2: Meet at 7:30 am to review the weather and avalanche conditions.
 We will then drive to the trailhead for our ski tour and head into the backcountry.
 Today we will start to focus on moving efficiently and making smooth transitions so that we can cover more terrain and get in more skiing without feeling rushed.
 Our goal for the day will be to ski between 3500 and 4000 feet as we share some of our favorite powder stashes in the Central Cascades.
 While we will have touched on all of the basic skills on day 1, this day will give us lots of time to fine-tune those skills.
 Efficiency leads to speed, which in turns allows us to tackle bigger objectives at a relaxed pace.
-At the conclusion of the tour we will return to Sleeping Lady, make use of the various spa options, and have another nice diner together.
-Following dinner we will review the tour plan for day 3 and talk about what we observed with regard to weather and the snowpack on our tour today.
-Olivia will have a short presentation focusing on some of the wonderful places where she has had the opportunity to ski tour in various spots around the globe.

 Skills Covered on Day 2 - Women's Backcountry Ski Camp